durangoretro/web/docs/hardware/keyboard.md

 Using the "Expansion connector", you can connect up to 16 devices; one of these devices, is the KeyBoard and controller interface board.

-With this interface you can use an 40 key; keyboard, and you can use two flavous:
+With this interface you can use an 40 key; keyboard, and you can use two flavours:

 * NES Flavour; you can connect two NES controllers pad using NES connectors.
 * MD/Atari flavour; you can connect two Mega Drive/Atari controllers using DE-9 connectors.